WarriorWolf/peaceful_revolution/README.md

 # peaceful_revolution
 A game I made about nuclear annihilation!
+Start the game by opening the "start.html" file!